Arnazz10/FlappyBirdClone/README.md

 ## 🚀 Features

-- Simple 2D graphics using Java AWT and Swin
+- Simple 2D graphics using Java AWT and Swing
 - Collision detection with pipes and screen boundarie
 - Score tracking
 - Spacebar controls to flap